TooMuchFish/lab-report-3-week-6/lab-report-3.md

 for the access from ieng6 from github, we find it by click the setting button and click the `SSH and GPGS`
 ![AddSshKey](lab3p5.png)

+>This is a [Link](https://github.com/TooMuchFish/skillde1/commit/e610d2c40cadbd7838ef8d70143ec296453bca34) to commit a question from my `ieng6` remote server.

 # Copy whole directories with scp -r